CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

       if:
       - in_path: 'echo'
       exec:
-      - run: echo "Hello World!"
+      - run: echo 'Hello World!'
         stdout: ${OUTPUT_FULL}

-The "if" block in the "exec_methods" sub-section is used for auto-detecting the execution method.
-If multiple execution methods are specified, the first execution method with an "if" block that evaluates to True will be selected for execution.
-In this example, the statement ``in_path: 'echo'`` means that the "environment" execution method will be selected if the 'echo' command is available in the environment path.
-The "exec" block contains a list of all commands to be executed for the "environment" execution method.
+The "if" statement is used for auto-detecting the execution method.
+If multiple execution methods are specified, the first execution method with an "if" statement that evaluates to "True" will be selected for execution.
+In this example, the statement ``in_path: 'echo'`` within the "if" statement means that the "environment" execution method will be selected if the "echo" command is available in the environment path.
+The "exec" statement contains a list of commands to be executed for the "environment" execution method.
 The "environment" execution method contains only a single command that echos the "Hello World!" text to an output file.
 Here, ${OUTPUT_FULL} is the full path of the file specified by the "output" parameter.

-The "post-exec" sub-section defines any commands that should be executed after commands in the main "exec-methods" section.
+The "post_exec" sub-section defines any commands that should be executed after commands in the main "exec_methods" sub-section.
 These usually include commands for cleaning up any temporary files created during app execution.
 For this tutorial, no clean-up commands are necessary, so we'll leave it blank:

 .. code-block:: yaml